reachandteach1/rtplayground/README.md

  - Tilt Control - built-in accelerometer is used to translate into left, right, up, and down arrows left and right buttons also polled as A and D keys

  - MicFFT - spectral analysis display of microphone input.
 Outputs information to external keyboard usb.
+Also drives a servo attached to #12

  To select a program function:
  1. Set switch #21 to the right to set the function.
 One of the Green LEDs should be lit.